ZebraAlgebra/portfolio-website/content/_index.md

   robots: "" # custom robot tags (optional)
 ---

 My name is _Samuel Wade Wang_, an aspiring data professional passionate about leveraging data to uncover insights, drive innovation, and optimize solutions for real-world challenges.
-To achieve this vision, I specialize in the following areas:
+To achieve this goal, I specialize in the following areas: